 - 10.57 Letter Agreement, dated June 12, 2018, by and between Joint Stock Company "TENEX" and United States Enrichment Corporation (certain information has been omitted because the identified confidential portions (i) are not material and (ii) would be competitively harmful if publicly disclosed) (incorporated by reference to Exhibit 10.3 to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2019, filed with the SEC on November 8, 2019).
 10.58 Letter Agreement, dated September 28, 2019, by and between Joint Stock Company "TENEX" and United States Enrichment Corporation (certain information has been omitted because the identified confidential portions (i) are not material and (ii) would be competitively harmful if publicly disclosed) (incorporated by reference to Exhibit 10.4 to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2019 filed with the SEC on November 8, 2019).
-10.59 Agreement, dated October 31, 2019, by and between American Centrifuge Operating, LLC and the United States Department of Energy. (a) 10.60 2019 Executive Incentive Plan. (a) (b) 10.61 Separation Agreement dated October 10, 2019 between the Company and Marian K. Davis. (a) (b) 10.62 Consulting Agreement dated January 2, 2020 between the Company and Stephen S. Greene (certain personally identifiable information has been omitted). (a) (b) 21 Subsidiaries of Centrus Energy Corp. (a) 23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm. (a) Certification of the Chief Executive Officer pursuant to Rule 13a-14(a)/15d-14(a). (a) 31.1 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a)/15d-14(a). (a) Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350. (a) 32.1 101 Consolidated financial statements from the Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed in interactive data file (XBRL) format. (a) - (a) Filed herewith. - (b) Management contracts and compensatory plans and arrangements required to be filed as exhibits pursuant to Item 15(b) of this report.
+10.59 Agreement, dated October 31, 2019, by and between American Centrifuge Operating, LLC and the United States Department of Energy. (a) 10.60 2019 Executive Incentive Plan. (a) (b) 10.61 Separation Agreement dated October 10, 2019 between the Company and Marian K. Davis. (a) (b) 10.62 Consulting Agreement dated January 2, 2020 between the Company and Stephen S. Greene (certain personally identifiable information has been omitted). (a) (b) 21 Subsidiaries of Centrus Energy Corp. (a) 23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm. (a) 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a)/15d-14(a). (a) 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a)/15d-14(a). (a) 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350. (a) - (a) Filed herewith.

+(b) Management contracts and compensatory plans and arrangements required to be filed as exhibits pursuant to Item 15(b) of this report.